TL:DR

 Google Description of Confidential Mode – Send & open confidential emails (for end users)

-Protect Gmail messages with confidential mode – Your users can help protect sensitive information from unauthorized or accidental sharing (for administrators)
+Protect Gmail messages with confidential mode – Gmail users can help protect sensitive information from unauthorized or accidental sharing (for administrators)

 ComputerWorld Article – Watch out for Gmail’s new Confidential Mode.
 It’s easy and useful, but Google’s new ‘secure email’ is neither secure nor email.